 Faced with persecution and possible death, Blessed Miguel Pro returned to his native Mexico after his ordination to minister to the people of God.
 Within a couple of years, he was arrested on trumped-up charges and executed.

-Blessed Raymond Lull, a Secular Franciscan, spent his life supporting the study of languages necessary for successful work in the missions.
+A Secular Franciscan, Blessed Raymond Lull spent his life supporting the study of languages necessary for successful work in the missions.
 It wasn’t until late in life that he saw any fruition of his labors, when language chairs were established in several universities.

 Blessed Solanus Casey became one of Detroit’s best-known priests, even though he was not allowed to preach formally or to hear confessions.
 Difficulties with studies led to his being limited in some areas of ministry, but he certainly shone in others.
 This well-beloved friar is a modern day example of humility and perseverance.

 Blessed Stanley Rother grew up in Oklahoma on his parents' farm in what could be described as a normal environment.
 Life changed radically for him when he was ordained a priest in 1963, and again in 1968, when he volunteered for the missions in Guatemala.
 But the final change came when civil war reached his parish in 1980.
 He was assassinated on July 28, 1981.